Fidentia Services LLP provides an administrative service for Namecos and Limited Liability partnerships (LLPs) underwriting at Lloyd's

 • When a Nameco ceases to underwrite, Lloyd’s requires the company to remain in existence as a dormant entity.
 If this stage is reached, then Fidentia are able to arrange this administrative service for a one-off fixed fee at the time.

-• Business Asset Disposal Relief may be available to shareholders on the sale of their entire stake in a Nameco.
+• Business Asset Disposal Relief (BADR) may be available to shareholders on the sale of their entire stake in a Nameco.
 Please see tax section for more information regarding disposals.

 • Shares in a Nameco can be gifted and bequeathed.
 Holdover relief for gains may be available on gifts.